Benefits for older and disabled unemployed persons

 • for students

 • cohabitants with a commercial relationship.
-This includes, for example, commercial room rental, boarderhood
+This includes, for example, commercial room rental or board.

-If you are a single person and not a breadwinner, you will receive 70% of the legal minimum wage.
+If you are single and do not share living expenses, you will receive 70% of the statutory minimum wage.